ArtifactDB/gobbler/README.md

 In particular, administrators must ensure that no other project links to the to-be-deleted files, otherwise those links will be invalidated.
 This check involves going through all the manifest files and is currently a manual process.

-To delete a project, use the write-and-rename paradigm to create a file with the `request-delete_project-` prefix.
+To delete a project, create a file with the `request-delete_project-` prefix.
 This file should be JSON-formatted with the following properties:

 - `project`: string containing the name of the project.